 Individual Education Plan (IEP)

-Parental Rights in Special Education (PRISE) Mediation and Due Process procedure on pages 15-22.
+Parental Rights in Special Education (PRISE) in English

 Published by the Education Law Center, this manual is designed to help parents and advocates represent students in discipline cases.